richard-scryber/PaperworkDayDocs/docs/templates/2_main_section.md

 <!-- the frame will be initialzed by the code in the root default _layout -->
-<div id='sectionelement' class='document-container' name='Sections' data-pw-template='_samples/templates/headersAndFooters/sectionElement.html' data-pw-ui="Default, Code, Edit" ></div>
+<div id='mainElement' class='document-container' name='mainElement' data-pw-template='_samples/templates/headersAndFooters/mainElement.html' data-pw-ui="Default, Code, Edit" ></div>

 Here there is a main content within the body, and a section that will break onto a new page, with the main content following after any body headers and footers.